Smart Tech for Greenhouses

 • Some devices are designed for long range use.
 For example, YoLink products use LoRa which has a wireless range of up to 1/4 mile.

 • If mains power is required, consider using a solar panel and battery.
-Most mains powered devices require a small amount of power, which solar and a battery should be able to provide.
+Most mains powered smart devices require a small amount of power, which solar and a battery should be able to provide.

 Benefits of Going Smart